DataforProgress/econ-projects/03_CHIPS_for_America/_CHIPS_for_America_Readme.md

 <br /> <br />
 The comments in this program describe the model implementation in greater detail, but after running it the final results will be saved in the **Output** folder.
 In particular:

-- **CHIPS_for_America_Spending_by_Fiscal_Year.dta** contains total CHIPS Act spending appropriated by USICA for each year from 2022 to 2026, as reported in Table 1 and Figure 1 on pg.
+- **CHIPS_for_America_Spending_by_Fiscal_Year.dta** contains total CHIPS Act spending appropriated by USICA for each year from 2022 to 2026, as reported in Table 1/Figure 1 on pg.
 5 of the memo;
-- **CHIPS_for_America_Model_Run_Final_Results.dta** contains estimated aggregate employment effects as reported in Table 1 and Figure 1 on pg.
-5 of the memo, as well as estimated aggregate effects on value added/GDP as reported in Table 3 and Figure 3 on pg.
+- **CHIPS_for_America_Model_Run_Final_Results.dta** contains estimated aggregate employment effects as reported in Table 2/Figure 2 on pg.
+5 of the memo, as well as estimated aggregate effects on value added/GDP as reported in Table 3/Figure 3 on pg.
 7;
 - **CHIPS_for_America_Model_Run_Final_Results_by_State.dta** contains estimates of direct, indirect, induced, and total employment effects by state over the period 2022 to 2026, as reported in Table 4 pg.
 9.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>